-You can enrol in this pathway at Epsom Campus, Tai Tonga Campus (South Auckland) or Tai Tokerau Campus (Whangārei).
+You can enrol in this pathway at City Campus or Tai Tonga Campus (South Auckland).

-In this pathway, you'll complete the two TFC Academic Literacy courses across the two semesters, a Mathematics course, and a variety of Education courses that specifically prepare you for a degree programme offered by the Faculty of Education and Social Work.
-This pathway will also give you entrance to a Bachelor of Arts, and other degree programmes, depending on the grades you attain. www.auckland.ac.nz/edsw
+This pathway will also give you entrance to a Bachelor of Arts, and other degree programmes, depending on the grades you attain.

+auckland.ac.nz/edsw